-At Correct Capital Wealth Management, our Edwardsville, IL financial advisors and retirement consultants help companies of all sizes offer customized and successful 401(k) plans.
-We do the financial and administrative work for you, so you can focus on growing your business while we focus on growing your and your employees' savings.
+At Correct Capital Wealth Management, our Edwardsville, IL financial advisors and retirement consultants work with companies large and small to offer 401(k) plans that fit their business and provide stability for their employees.
+We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' savings.
 Speak to a Correct Capital team member today at 314-930-401(k) or fill out our online form to get started with establishing a 401(k) for your small business in Edwardsville, IL.

-Establishing and maintaining a 401(k) for a small business in Edwardsville, IL has numerous benefits, for employers, your workers, and your business goals alike:
+Setting up and maintaining a 401(k) for a small business in Edwardsville, IL has numerous benefits, for you, your employees, and your business goals alike:

-- recruit and keep great talent — Offering retirement plans can be an essential asset for attracting and retaining skilled talent, especially if many Edwardsville, IL companies are hiring for the same job.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+- recruit and keep great employees — Providing a 401(k) plan can be an essential asset for recruiting and keeping high-performing workers, particularly in a competitive Edwardsville, IL job market.
+One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if they are offered to people beyond the highest earners.

-- Tax deductions — Both employers and employees can reduce how much they owe in taxes with a 401(k) plan.
-Matching contributions from employers are tax deductible to the extent that the contributions do not surpass the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
-Employee contributions reduce their taxable income and their contributions grow tax free.
+- Tax deductions — Both employers and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions from employers are tax deductible to the extent that the contributions do not surpass the annual corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employee contributions reduce their tax liability and their contributions grow tax free.

-- Increased employee retirement savings — A retirement account allows employees to feel better about how they'll live in retirement.
-Greater financial security eventually leads to more productivity.
+- Increased financial security for employees — A retirement account allows employees to feel better about how they'll live in retirement.
+Greater financial security ultimately leads to a more productive workforce.

-- Reduced liability — Employers owe a fiduciary duty to their employees when they provide retirement plans, which involves a wide range of investment savvy and obligations.
-If you partner with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), much of that fiduciary duty will go to them.
+- Decreased liability — Employers take on a fiduciary responsibility to their employees when they provide retirement plans, which involves a wide range of investment understanding and obligations.
+If you partner with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), most of that fiduciary duty will go to them.

-- Ease of administration — When you parter with a 3(16) administrator to set up your small business 401(k) plan, they'll manage the lion's share of employee education, compliance, and administrative responsibilities on your behalf, so you can reap the rewards of offering a plan without much hassle.
+- Ease of administration — When you parter with a 3(16) administrator to establish your small business 401(k) plan, they'll handle the critical tasks of employee education, compliance, and administrative responsibilities for you, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
 Moreover, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee moves to a new job elsewhere, they can effortlessly rollover their 401(k) to an IRA or new 401(k) without much hassle to you.
+If an employee moves to a new company, they can simply rollover their 401(k) to an IRA or new 401(k) without much hassle to you.

 What 401(k) Plans Are Available to Small Businesses in Edwardsville, IL?

 Depending on your industry, your "small business" may have up to 1,500 employees, or it may just be yourself.
-However many employees you have, there is a 401(k) plan that will work for you:
+401(k) plans are available to all businesses, regardless of size:

-In any 401(k) plan, employees can put funds into the account through payroll deductions.
-Most 401(k)s offer a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can employers can deposit an equal amount as their employees as an additional perk to employees.
-Most 401(k) plans must abide by strict nondiscrimination requirements, and undergo yearly tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
-The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
+Most 401(k)s offer a diversity of investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can make matching contributions as an additional perk to employees.
+Most 401(k) plans must meet strict nondiscrimination requirements, and are subject to yearly tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.

-Edwardsville, IL businesses with multiple employees have a few different options in how they set up their 401(k) plan:
+Edwardsville, IL companies with multiple employees have a few different considerations to make when setting up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
-Taxes are paid when the money is withdrawn.
+- Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed at different times than with a Roth deferral.
+With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, lowering an employee's taxable income.
+When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming more popular as they allow plan participants to diversify their tax exposure in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
+Roth 401(k)s are becoming more popular as they decrease tax liability in retirement.

 - Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as a business owner you would be required to make contributions that are fully vested when made.
 There are four ways in which an employer can contribute:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to contribute to the plan.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee decides to contribute to the plan.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.